jcsteinmetz/quantum-trajectories/README.md

-# Stochastic quantum trajectories in cavity QED
+# Stochastic quantum trajectories in cQED

-This repository contains methods for simulation stochastic quantum trajectories for a qubit in a cavity undergoing dispersive measurement.
+This repository contains methods for simulation stochastic quantum trajectories for a qubit coupled to a resonator undergoing dispersive measurement.

 ## Weak measurement